nespinoza/exonailer/README.md

 # exo-nailer

-The EXOplanet traNsit rAdIal veLocity fittER (EXO-NAILER), is an easy-to-use code that allows you to efficiently fit exoplanet transit lightcurves, radial velocities or both.
+The EXOplanet traNsits and rAdIal veLocity fittER (EXO-NAILER), is an easy-to-use code that allows you to efficiently fit exoplanet transit lightcurves, radial velocities or both.
 It makes use of two important pieces of code: